polamnus/minimal-mistakes/_pages/05_philosphy.md

 ## Does that make the BERN some kind of Prepper thing?
 <img src="/media/Doomsdaytremors.webp" width="80%">

-No!
 The **BERN** and other mesh networks are what you make of them.
 They can be used for something as mundane as local, neighborhood gossip, road and weather reports, or something as serious as emergency search & rescue.

-Can it be considered a *"Prepper Thing"*?
+The use cases are as varied as your own imagination!

-Sure, but it's far, far more than that!
-The use cases are as wide and varied as your own imagination!
+One person's prepper tool is another person's gossip box is another person's dog-tracker...let us know the innovative uses you've found for yours!

 *Do your part for yourself, your family, and your community, join the **BERN**, or your local mesh network today!*